For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: (left) jgolby, (bottom) Hans Geel, (right) Chris Dorney, (background) MaLija Shutterstock

 Unsure where to go out for dinner?
-Have a read of our list of the best restaurants for inspiration.
+See our list of the best restaurants for students.

 How to save money at restaurants